Pet Portraits & Paintings by professional Artist Penny Richardson

 I create beautiful Pet Portraits from photos hand painted of your favourite pets and animals.
+I also undertake house, landscape and other commissions.
+I have a wide range of original landscape and floral paintings for sale and I also sell Limited Edition Prints

 Furthermore, I work in a variety of painting mediums that include gouache watercolour, soft pastel, acrylic and oil.